 Process jars in a pressure canner at 10 pounds pressure for 20 minutes for pints or 25 minutes for quarts.

 You can also freeze the broth, either in freezer containers or in freezer ziploc bags.
 This is the preferred method for a lot of people, but I LOVE canning and seeing the products of my labor sitting on my pantry shelf.
 It also a good idea to not completely rely on your freezer for storing food in case your electricity ever goes off.
 A portion of a neighboring community recently had their power out for 3 days!!

 Anyway, I was very happy with how my chicken broth turned out.
 It was VERY easy to make and I will definitely be making it again.
 There is nothing like homemade!

 New to pressure canning and want to watch me prepare this recipe?
-Check out my step-by-step video based canning courses.
+Check out my step-by-step video.